 11. Content Area Methods.
 A pedagogy course for specified grade levels and subject area that is offered as a component of an approved teacher preparation program.

 12. Continuing Education Units.
-Units of academic study from an accredited institution of higher education or from a training and development program approved by the Council for the Continuing Education; 1.5 C.E.U. is equivalent to 1 credit hour of approved study.
+Units of academic study from an accredited institution of higher education or from a training and development program approved by the Accrediting Council for Continuing Education and Training; 1.5 C.E.U. is equivalent to 1 credit hour of approved study.

 13. Contracted Service Provider.
 An organization or individual that provides services to a school or CDS regional site through a paid contractual arrangement involving educational services and services that bring the provider or its employees into direct contact with students.

+14. Course.
+An identifiable unit of instruction that is part of a program of study offered at an accredited college or university.

-14. Credential is defined by 20-A M.R.S. §13001-A(5).
+15. Credential is defined by 20-A M.R.S. §13001-A(5).

-15. Criminal History Records Check is defined by 20-A M.R.S. §13001-A(6).
+16. Criminal History Records Check is defined by 20-A M.R.S. §13001-A(6).